 - Honor: This spirit animal signifies that you need to respect and honor your life ideals and yourself.
 Never surrender to pressure and give up on your goals.
 You can reach greater heights with the right efforts put in.
 The near future will allow you to enjoy greater rewards.

 - Curiosity: This is another important trait shared by the goat.
 On seeing this animal, you are likely to take into consideration your curiosity.

 - Intuition: It is high time that you started to incorporate new beginnings and move on in your life.
 For this, it is necessary to use your intuition as well as trust in yourself.
 It is your intuition that is likely to allow you to make the correct choices and move forwards in life.

-- Balance: This spirit animal symbolizes balance.
+- Balance: The goat spirit animal symbolizes balance.
 It may appear in your dreams or you might see it in reality.
 Whatever be it, viewing the goat signifies your efforts to maintain proper balance in life.
 What concerns you is your inner peace.
 It is only self-belief that you will be able to achieve your set objectives and goals in life and your career.

-Goats’ Symbolism in Different Cultures
+Goat Symbolism in Different Cultures

 In ancient Greece, the goat was a symbol of fertility.
-When Minoan and Mycenaean traders came from Europe to trade, they brought with them their deities; many became gods in Greece such as Zeus (Jupiter), Artemis (Diana), Demeter (Ceres) and Dionysus.
+When Minoan and Mycenaean traders came from Europe to trade, they brought with them their deities; many became gods in Greece such as Zeus (Jupiter), Artemis (Diana), Demeter (Ceres), and Dionysus.

 In general, goats were considered symbols for sacrifice because they were common victims at religious rituals where there would be lots of blood spilled during sacrificial ceremonies.